- debt collections and phone calls

 - Income tax withholding;

-- Withholding for medical insurance and Health Savings Accounts
+- Withholdings for medical insurance and Health Savings Accounts

 - Babysitting expenses which can be documented